MLGonz7/Code-Wars-Python/README.md

-Some challenges I completed and finally decided to showcase.
+Some challenges I completed and decided to post here to show my continued learning.